mariellefoster/marf-books/README.md

 - Aliette de Bodard: The Tea Master and the Detective

 ## December '19
-(0 this month, 94 YTD)
+(1 this month, 95 YTD)
-- Rene Redzepi, David Miller: Noma Guide to Fermentation
+- Rene Redzepi, David Zilber: Noma Guide to Fermentation

 ## Next
 - Susan Orlean: The Library Book